 - 1 Read this prospectus carefully. - 2 Determine if you are eligible by referring to "Choosing an eligible share class." - 3 Determine how much you want to invest.
-There is no minimum initial investment to purchase Class R2 or Class R4 shares.
-The minimum initial investments for Class A, Class C, Class I, and Class R6 shares are described below.
+The minimum initial investments for each share class are described below.
 There are no subsequent investment requirements for these share classes.

-Share Class Minimum initial investment Class A and Class C \$1,000 (\$250 for group investments).
+Share Class Minimum initial investment Class A \$1,000 (\$250 for group investments).
 However, there is no minimum initial investment for certain group retirement plans using salary deduction or similar group methods of payment, for fee-based or wrap accounts of selling firms that have executed a fee-based or wrap agreement with the distributor, or for certain other eligible investment product platforms.
 Class I \$250,000.
 However, the minimum initial investment requirement may be waived, at the fund's sole discretion, for investors in certain fee-based, wrap, or other investment platform programs, or in certain brokerage platforms where the intermediary is acting solely as an agent for the investor.
 The fund also may waive the minimum initial investment for other categories of investors at its discretion, including for: (i) Trustees, (ii) employees of the advisor or its affiliates, and (iii) members of the fund's portfolio management team.
 Class R6 \$1 million.
 However, there is no minimum initial investment requirement for: (i) qualified and nonqualified plan investors; (ii) certain eligible qualifying investment product platforms; or (iii) Trustees, employees of the advisor or its affiliates, employees of the subadvisor, members of the fund's portfolio management team and the spouses and children (under age 21) of the aforementioned.

-- 4 All Class A, Class C, Class I, and Class R6 shareholders must complete the account application, carefully following the instructions.
-If you have any questions, please contact your financial professional or call Signature Services at 800-225-5291 for Class A and Class C shares or 888-972-8696 for Class I and Class R6 shares. - 5 Eligible retirement plans generally may open an account and purchase Class R2 or Class R4 shares by contacting any broker-dealer or other financial service firm authorized to sell Class R2 or Class R4 shares of the fund.
-Additional shares may be purchased through a retirement plan's administrator or recordkeeper. - 6 For Class A and Class C shares, complete the appropriate parts of the account privileges application.
-By applying for privileges now, you can avoid the delay and inconvenience of having to file an additional application if you want to add privileges later. - 7 For Class A, Class C, Class I, and Class R6 shares, make your initial investment using the instructions under "Buying shares."
+4 All shareholders must complete the account application, carefully following the instructions.
+If you have any questions, please contact your financial professional or call Signature Services at 800-225-5291 for Class A shares or 888-972-8696 for Class I and Class R6 shares.

+- 5 For Class A shares, complete the appropriate parts of the account privileges application.
+By applying for privileges now, you can avoid the delay and inconvenience of having to file an additional application if you want to add privileges later. - 6 Make your initial investment using the instructions under "Buying shares."
 You and your financial professional can initiate any purchase, exchange, or sale of shares.